watchly/docs/docs/reference/api.md

 ```

-A successful POST Request returns a standard HTTP 200 response code JSON with details
+A successful POST Request returns a 200 response code JSON with details

 ```